chenlezhi/chenlezhi.github.io/_pages/about.md

 # Publications

-Below are the selected publications that I was deeply involved in, you can feel my taste and find my growth path from these papers~
+Below are the selected publications that I was deeply involved in, you can feel my taste and find my growth path from these papers:

 - Qiangwei Peng\*, **Lezhi Chen**\*, Peijie Zhou, [Multiscale Supervised Unbalanced Optimal Transport Flow Matching](https://arxiv.org/abs/2605.16529), under review